junxit/us-congress-bills-114/metadata.md

 - 2016-04-26 — Introduced in House
 - 2016-04-26 — Introduced in House
 - 2016-04-26 — Referred to the House Committee on Homeland Security.
+- 2016-05-06 — Referred to the Subcommittee on Transportation Security.
+- 2016-09-13 — Committee Consideration and Mark-up Session Held.
+- 2016-09-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2016-09-20 — Placed on the Union Calendar, Calendar No. 606.
+- 2016-09-20 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-775.
+- 2016-09-20 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+114-775.